Engine Auto Stop-Start Not Working Troubleshooting

 So even though you can start up fine and there are no issues when you turn the key, the state of charge might be below 80%.
 If it’s below 80%, the engine control unit (ECU) won’t allow it to do the stop-start function.
 It does this because if it’s below 80%, there is a possibility that if the engine stops, it might not start back up again, and because there’s that possibility, it won’t take the risk, and it’ll disable the start/stop feature.

-Nine out of ten complaints referring to the stop-start system have to do with the battery being below that 80% charge.
+Nine out of ten complaints referring to the stop-start system have to do with the battery being below 80% charge.
 The problem is that many people think their battery is fine because it starts the engine.
-That is not true, and if the battery state of health falls below that 80% threshold, the stop-start won’t work.
+That is not true, and if the battery’s state of health falls below that 80% threshold, the stop-start won’t work.

 2. Repeated Stops